wronskipatryk/wronskipatryk/README.md

 ### Welcome Dear Viewer, my name is Patryk
 I am a Senior QA Engineer with an E-Commerce/Gaming/Hardware background.
 I specialize in Java, but my thirst for knowledge can't pull me away from learning, so I am also familiar with Python and JavaScript.

-Currently in a process of learning & transitioning into Full-Stack Developer.
+Currently in a process of learning & transitioning into Software Developer in Test (SDET).
 For a direct contact you can find me on [https://www.linkedin.com/in/wronskipatryk](LinkedIn)

 ### Current Technological Stack:
 [![My Skills](https://skillicons.dev/icons?i=java,idea,gradle,selenium,azure,jenkins,postman&theme=light)](https://skillicons.dev)